rachidassouani/full-stack-java/README.md

 # full-stack-java

-In this project I am going to discover the whole cycle of creating Java enterprise Spring boot application.
+In this project, I tried to discover the whole cycle of creating Java enterprise Spring boot application.

-Here's what going to be done:
+Here's what is done:

 - API development (Models, Services, Controllers, DAOs, Repositories..)